 - Current symptoms and diagnosis.

 It may help to line up the pieces of evidence chronologically.
-Adding statements of your symptoms or treatments that were unavailable to your medical record is also helpful.
+If there are gaps in your medical record, try to add statements of your symptoms or treatments that occurred during that time.

 5. A Lay Statement in support of a secondary claim will be very different

 Your claim type is important because it dictates how you write your lay statement.
-You should include the primary disability and how it has led to a new secondary condition with a secondary claim.
-You will have to describe your symptoms of both the first and second condition.
+For a secondary claim, you should include the primary service-connected disability and how it has led to a new secondary condition.
+It’s important to describe your symptoms of both the first and second condition.
 Focusing on what connects the two can help paint the picture.
-Also, make sure you list any medications or treatments, including home remedies or over the counter medications you have used for the second condition.
+Also, make sure you list any medications or treatments, including home remedies or over the counter medications you have used for the secondary condition.

 Your statement should express the timing and development of your new condition.
 This can be powerful evidence towards the Nexus or link between the two conditions.